garylirocks/quickrefs/azure-networking.markdown

 - Virtual networks and Azure service resources can be in the same or **different subscriptions**.
 Certain Azure Services (not all) such as Azure Storage and Azure Key Vault also support service endpoints across different Active Directory(AD) tenants.

+- Inspect/filter traffic using an NVA:
+  - Only enable service endpoints in the NVA subnet
+  - Use UDR to route relevant traffic to NVA in other subnets

 - Service endpoint doesn't work with in on-prem scenarios, for on-prem clients, you need to
   - either setup ExpressRoute **public peering**
   - or add on-prem **NAT IPs** to the service's IP firewall

+- **VM Disk traffic** for managed and unmanaged disks isn't affected by service endpoints routing changes for Azure Storage.

 ### Create